mantidproject/mantid/docs/source/concepts/TableWorkspaces.rst

 Accessing Workspaces
 ####################

-The methods for getting a variable to an EventWorkspace is the same as shown in the :ref:`Workspace <Workspace-Accessing_Workspaces>` help page.
+The methods for getting a variable to an Table Workspace is the same as shown in the :ref:`Workspace <Workspace-Accessing_Workspaces>` help page.

-If you want to check if a variable points to something that is an Event Workspace you can use this:
+If you want to check if a variable points to something that is an Table Workspace you can use this:

 .. testcode:: CheckTableWorkspace